 My Grandfather was a Coal Miner

-Back in his mountain origin of Bocchigliero, he was a contadino; a peasant farmer.
-Like so many others, he came to America to pursue a dream– a better life for his family.
+Back in his mountain origin of Bocchigliero, he was a peasant farmer.
+Like many others, he came to America to pursue a dream– a better life for his family.

-Let’s give today’s coal miners access to the tools they need to enter the 21st century economy with good paying clean energy jobs.
-Politicians need to quit using these coal miners as pawns to bolster an industry in it’s last death spiral.
+Giving today’s coal miners access to the tools needed to enter the 21st century economy, helps them get good paying clean energy jobs.
+Politicians need to stop using coal miners as pawns to bolster an industry that is near its last death spiral.

 The quicker we make efforts to move forward, the sooner all can realize their American dreams.
 I’m sure my grandfather would agree.